capsule-corp-ternoa/ternoa-doc/docs/howto.md

 Remember that after you click "Propose Changes", you must also click on "Create Pull Request" on the next page.

-> info

-If you're committing changes on an existing branch that you already created, select the fist option and click on "Commit changes".
+> If you're committing changes on an existing branch that you already created, select the fist option and click on "Commit changes".